 Unlike wild rabbits, domestic pet rabbits can’t survive on their own outdoors.
 Chickens also need dedicated, consistent care and far too many of them end up in shelters, rescues and sanctuaries.

 TheShelterPetProject.org lists rabbits, chickens, and other pets already in local shelters and rescues waiting for a new home.

 Air travel with your pets for your spring vacation should be avoided

 The society encourages everyone to consider his or her pets’ travel needs carefully before departure day arrives.
 If at all possible, drive with your pets on your spring adventures or leave them at home with a trusted caretaker, as air travel can be dangerous for pets.
 Cargo space in an airplane isn’t designed to meet the needs of a dog, and many pets are lost or injured annually during air travel.

-If you must take your pet with you in the air, consult the Department of Transportation’s airline pet transport performance records for detailed information.
+If you must take your pet with you in the air, consult the Department of Transportation’s “2015 Airline Consumer Complaints Up From Previous Year” for detailed information.
 Pets traveling in the airplane cabin must be screened through TSA outside of their carrier, so cats and dogs should wear a metal-free harness and leash during the security process.
 Passengers can also request secondary screening in a room with a door to reduce the risk of accidental escape.